 Question: How does this news affect sponsors?

-Question: How will things change when the suspension is lifted?
+Question: How will things change when this Policy 0070 suspension is lifted?

 Question: Will this cause rework for pharmaceutical companies globally?

 RD: Putting these activities on hold abruptly may increase the chances of rework later, especially if the internal processes and tasks within the company are not wrapped up and parked in a logical way.
 As with any suspended internal program, priorities tend to shift towards tasks on hand and essential knowledge may be lost, which may not be readily available when its time to hit the ground running again.

 Furthermore, the EMA Business Continuity Plan states that only the assessment of Policy 0070 reports and their subsequent publication will be put on hold, while the Technical Anonymisation Group (TAG) related work in the context of Policy 0070 implementation will continue.
 This means that the chances of having additional, or revised, guidance and newer requirements upon reinstatement of Policy 0070 are quite high.